developer-portal/content/tools/devassistant/about.md

 ## The Basics

-DevAssistant is a tool that helps you start with developing software—for every project, you need dependencies, a certain file and directory structure, and often some services or the firewall set up.
+DevAssistant is a tool that helps you start with developing software — for every project, you need dependencies, a certain file and directory structure, and often some services or the firewall set up.
 You no longer need to copy commands from lengthy tutorials online before developing any web app, library, or a